MathematicalMedicine/kelvin/doc/kelvin-usage-details.md

 ##### SurfaceFile
 :   `SurfaceFile <filename>`
 :   Specifies the name of an output file to which LOD values (arrived at in the middle of BR calculations for both dynamic and fixed grids) will be written.
-The LOD values are used either for validation purposes, or to feed into the visualization tools (LiVit, DiVit, or PLOT).
+The LOD values are used either for validation purposes, or to feed into visualization tools (LiVit, DiVit, or PLOT).
 This option is for debugging purposes.

 ##### SurfacesPath
 :   `SurfacesPath <dirname>`